aliev/vim/README.md

 ## More goodies for console users

+### My tmux conf

+if you use tmux, possible for you will use my configuration from git repo

 It seems all is well until it comes to using iTerm2 on OSX.
 Suddenly scrolling back in the outer terminal shows history from prior to the start of tmux.
 There are no end of suggestions about how to fix this, including "disable the status bar"